 The Facts on Trader Joe’s Non-Dairy Frozen Desserts

-Ingredient & Allergen Statement (Vanilla Soy Creamy as a Sample): organic soymilk (filtered water, organic soybeans), organic crystallized cane sugar, oleic safflower oil, brown rice syrup solids, natural flavors, carob bean gum, guar gum, carrageenan, organic vanilla extract.
+Ingredient & Allergen Statement (Vanilla Soy): organic soymilk (filtered water, organic soybeans), organic crystallized cane sugar, oleic safflower oil, brown rice syrup solids, natural flavors, carob bean gum, guar gum, carrageenan, organic vanilla extract.
 Contains soy.
 Certified Kosher Parve.

-Ingredient & Allergen Statement (Chocolate Made with Coconut Milk): coconut milk, water, sugar, cocoa powder, corn maltodextrin, dextrose monohydrate, mono and diglycerides of fatty acids, locust bean gum, guar gum, carrageenan, salt.
+Ingredient & Allergen Statement (Chocolate Coconut Milk): coconut milk, water, sugar, cocoa powder, corn maltodextrin, dextrose monohydrate, mono and diglycerides of fatty acids, locust bean gum, guar gum, carrageenan, salt.

 Safeway & Albertsons: Open Nature Non-Dairy Frozen Dessert